-I have so much to be proud of and thankful for in my life.
-For the last twelve years, one of my greatest sources of pride is seeing our community come together in support of VCU Massey Cancer.
-Through the Highlands-Massey Classic, more than $2.2 million has been raised to fuel research related to head, neck and breast cancers.
-More than just dollars, however, the Highlands-Massey Classic has provided a common mission around which this most remarkable community has rallied.
+I have so much to be thankful for in my life.
+For the last fourteen years, one of my greatest sources of pride is seeing our community come together in support of VCU Massey Cancer Center.
+Through the Highlands-Massey Classic, a legacy of innovation and scientific advancement in the fight against head and neck cancer continues to grow.
+You are the proof of the amazing things that can happen when a community comes together to support a common mission.

 The Highlands-Massey Classic team is already hard at work.
-This September, we are hosting a fantastic day of golf on September 14.
+On September 19 we are hosting a fantastic day of golf.
 Thanks to the underwriting of most of our costs, your cost for participation is 100 percent a donation to the lifesaving work at VCU Massey Cancer Center.
-Foursome entries are priced at $2000 and include a casual dinner following afternoon play.
+Foursome entries are priced at $2,500 and include a casual dinner following afternoon play.
 Additional corporate sponsors are available as well, so I urge you to be as generous as you can and invite others to join you participating in a fun day on The Highlands course for a most urgent cause.
 Every dollar could be the dollar that finds a cure, and together we are saving lives.

 Chairman Highlands Massey Classic